Norman Vincent Peale: Peale and John F. Kennedy

 Peale was invited to attend a strategy conference of about 30 Evangelicals in Montreux, Switzerland, by its host, the well-known evangelist Billy Graham, in mid-August 1960.
 There they agreed to kick off a group called The National Conference of Citizens for Religious Freedom in Washington the following month.
 On September 7, Peale served as its chairman and spoke for 150 Protestant clergymen, opposing the election of John F. Kennedy as president.
 "Faced with the election of a Catholic," Peale declared, "our culture is at stake."

-In a written manifesto, Peale and his group also declared that Kennedy would serve the interests of the Catholic Church before he would serve the interests of the United States: "It is inconceivable that a Roman Catholic president would not be under extreme pressure by the hierarchy of his church to accede to its policies with respect to foreign interests," and the election of a Catholic might even end free speech in America.
+In a written manifesto, Peale and his group also declared that Kennedy would serve the interests of the Catholic Church before he would serve the interests of the United States, writing "It is inconceivable that a Roman Catholic president would not be under extreme pressure by the hierarchy of his church to accede to its policies with respect to foreign interests"; they speculated that the election of a Catholic might even end free speech in America.

 Protestant theologian Reinhold Niebuhr responded, "Dr. Peale and his associates ... show blind prejudice."
 Protestant Episcopal Bishop James Pike echoed Niebuhr: "Any argument which would rule out a Roman Catholic just because he is Roman Catholic is both bigotry and a violation of the constitutional guarantee of no religious test for public office."
 As conservative Catholic William F. Buckley described the fallout: "When ... the committee was organized, on the program that a vote for Kennedy was a vote to repeal the First Amendment to the Constitution, the Jesuits fired their Big Bertha, and Dr. Peale fled from the field, mortally wounded."
 Peale subsequently went into hiding and threatened to resign from his church.
 The fallout continued as Peale was condemned in a statement by one hundred religious leaders and dropped as a syndicated columnist by a dozen newspapers.

+In his book "The Tough Minded Optimist" Peale dedicates a chapter to the incident which he cites as one of the most misunderstood and difficult periods of his life.
+He claimed he did not call the meeting or have any part in calling it, and had no part whatever in preparing the statement issued by the group.